2025 Sumy airstrike: Casualties

-At least 35 people were killed in the attack and 129 were injured, including 15 children.
+At least 35 people were killed in the attack, and 129 were injured, including 15 children.
 Among the victims was Olena Kohut, an organist of the Sumy Regional Philharmonic Orchestra.

-According to the Berdychiv rada and local media, colonel Yuri Yula, commander of the 27th Rocket Artillery Brigade and former vice-commander of the 26th Rocket Artillery Brigade, was killed in the strike.
+According to the Berdychiv rada and local media, Colonel Yuri Yula, commander of the 27th Rocket Artillery Brigade and former vice-commander of the 26th Rocket Artillery Brigade, was killed in the strike.

 The strike destroyed multiple buildings and vehicles, with significant damage to residential structures.
 Among the most severe losses was a trolleybus hit during the attack, with regional administration head Artyukh confirming that most passengers aboard died.

 The Guardian characterized the strikes on Sumy as the worst civilian attack in Ukraine since the start of 2025.
 CNN reported the strike as the worst civilian attack in Ukraine since the Hroza missile attack in October 2023, which killed 59 people.

 Reactions

 Ukraine

 Ukrainian President Volodymyr Zelenskyy strongly condemned the attack, characterizing it as deliberate terrorism and calling for stronger international pressure on Russia.
 In his statement, Zelenskyy emphasized that "talking has never stopped ballistic missiles and bombs" and urged the global community to respond forcefully.
 Zelenskyy urged allies to send 10 more Patriot air defense systems to protect Ukraine.

 Foreign Minister Andrii Sybiha described the targeting of civilians during a religious holiday as "absolute evil" and appealed to international partners for enhanced air defense capabilities.
 Finance Minister Yulia Svyrydenko highlighted the timing of the attack on one of the year's busiest church attendance days.
 Andriy Yermak, head of the Ukrainian presidential office, characterized the possible use of cluster armaments as deliberately calculated to inflict maximum civilian casualties.

-Mayor of Konotop and a member of Svoboda, Artem Semenikhin announced a day of mourning in tribute to the victims of "Muscovite aggression".
+The mayor of Konotop and a member of Svoboda, Artem Semenikhin announced a day of mourning in tribute to the victims of "Muscovite aggression."
 He accused the head of the regional military administration Volodymyr Artyukh and head of the Sumy Security Service of Ukraine Oleg Krasnoshapka of setting up the military ceremony in the center of Sumy regardless of civilian presence, nearby ongoing Sumy border military operations, and prior warnings that the ceremony should not be conducted.
 He demanded their immediate resignation and an apology "to the people" by 6 p.m. on the day of the disaster, threatening to tell more details regarding the attack otherwise.
-He characterized both as "accomplices" to Russian war crimes, and urged the Office of the President of Ukraine to “hide Artyukh behind bars”.
+He characterized both as "accomplices" to Russian war crimes and urged the Office of the President of Ukraine to “hide Artyukh behind bars.”